wavlake/ticketbot/README.md

 You can drop the `build` flag if the containers have already been created.

+## Development

+The following applies to both the project root and `payments` directory:

+Install packages:
+`npm install`

+Run:
+`npm run dev`

+Note: Any `dist` and `node_modules` directory artifacts should be deleted before running `docker compose build` as they will interfere with the container build.

 ## Polar Setup

 In order for the containers to be able to reach an LND node in Polar, the `tls.cert` has to contain a reference to `host.docker.internal.` for the grpc client to be able to establish a secure connection.